-'''

-texnansi-lmr10 LMRoman10-Regular "enclmtexnansi ReEncodeFont" <lm-texnansi.enc <lmr10.pfb
+texnansi-lmr10 LMRoman10-Regular "enclmtexnansi ReEncodeFont" <lm-texnansi.enc <lmr10.pfb inclusion when possible, thereby making the file as small as possible.
+You better make sure that the names are unique for a specific font.

-'''

 The backend will fetch the glyph data from lmf10.pfb and use the given encoding file to resolve indices to glyph names.
 A pfb file can contain more than 256 entries so names are used to access the data.
 The string between quotes is used for the encoding vector in the resulting file.